 - ASIS International

-ASIS International has more than 38,000 members in 92 countries and is the largest organisation for professional security managers and advisers, globally.
+ASIS International has more than 35,000 members globally and is the largest organisation for professional security managers and advisers, globally.

 - Security Management Magazine

 Security Management is the award-winning publication of ASIS International, the preeminent international organisation for security professionals.
 The Security Management team offers a variety of ways to stay informed on the latest in the realm of security.